mindspore-lab/mindone/examples/autoencoders/README.md

 - `model_config`: path to a yaml config file defining the autoencoder architecture and loss.
 Default: "configs/autoencoder_kl_f8.yaml"
 - `use_discriminator`: If True (please also set `mode:1` for VAE-vq), GAN adversarial training will be applied after `disc_start` steps (defined in model config).
 Default: False
-- `device_target`: To run on GPUs, please set it to "GPU".
-Default: "Ascend"

 <!--
 Note that `calculate_adaptive_weight` is not used currently compared to torch GAN.